Emiktra/python/README.txt

 My python projects.
-Little or small; they, in my hope, willl inspire people and me
+Little or small; they, in my hope, will inspire people and me